oxinabox/ChainRulesJuliaCon2020/content_src/pres.md

 ---

 # ChainRules vs ZygoteRules:
-ZygoteRules is a effectively deprecated, and all new rules should be written using ChainRulesCore

  - **ChainRulesCore** and **ZygoteRules** are very similar
  - ChainRules wasn't quite ready when ZygoteRules was created.
  - ChainRules is not Zygote specific, it works with everything.
  - A macro is planned to allow the easy port of existing ZygoteRules to ChainRules

+### ZygoteRules is effectively deprecated, and all new rules should be written using ChainRulesCore

 ---